Sign in / Join

 Mintel's previous research indicated that the UK bathroom market was worth £1.45bn at the start of 2022, indicating a more modest increase of 17% in the three years 2021 to 2024.

-Furthermore that the bathroom component of the Kbb market is expected to grow by some 16% from now in 2024 and into 2029, indicating a slow down to the rate of growth.
+Furthermore that the bathroom component of the Kbb market is expected to grow by some 16% from now in 2024 and into 2029, indicating a further slow down to the rate of growth.

 A different study to Mintel's expects the bathroom market to see Compound Annual Growth Rate (CAGR) of 2.58% over the years 2023-2028, which equates to some 15% over the 5 years to 2028 and closely mirrors Mintel's figure of 16% from 2024 to 2029.

-But when you factor in the 16% decline during 2020, 17% growth in the three following years of 2021 to 2024 means a 1% real rate of growth.
+But when you factor in the 16% decline during 2020, 17% growth in the three following years of 2021 to 2024 means a 1% rate of real terms growth.

-So, rather than Wickes saying 'Bathroom spend up 80% in last three years', a closer 'real terms' answer is that the bathroom market is down 6.47% in the last three years, i.e, 17% growth against inflation of 23.47%.
+So, rather than Wickes saying 'Bathroom spend up 80% in last three years', a closer 'real terms' answer is that the bathroom market is down 6.47% in the last three years, (i.e, 17% growth against inflation of 23.47%).

 Lets be honest here.